-Swedenborg styles himself, in the title-page of his books, "Servant of the Lord Jesus Christ;" and by force of intellect, and in effect, he is the last Father in the Church, and is not likely to have a successor.
+Swedenborg styles himself in the title-page

+of his books, "Servant of the Lord Jesus Christ;" and by force of intellect, and in effect, he is the last Father in the Church, and is not likely to have a successor.
 No wonder that his depth of ethical wisdom should give him influence as a teacher.
-To the withered traditional church yielding dry catechisms, he let in nature again, and the worshiper, escaping from the vestry of verbs and texts, is surprised to find himself a party to the whole of his religion.
-His religion thinks for him, and is of universal application.
+To the withered traditional church, yielding dry catechisms, he let in nature again, and the worshipper, escaping from the vestry of verbs and texts, is surprised to find himself a party to the whole of his religion.
+His religion thinks for him and is of universal application.
 He turns it on every side; it fits every part of life, interprets and dignifies every circumstance.
-Instead of a religion which visited him diplomatically three or four times,- when he was born, when he married, when he fell sick, and when he died, and for the rest never interfered with him,-here was a teaching which accompanied him all day, accompanied him even into sleep and dreams; into his thinking, and showed him through what a long ancestry his thoughts descend; into society, and showed by what affinities he was girt to his equals and his counterparts; into natural objects, and showed their origin and meaning, what are friendly, and what are hurtful; and opened the future world, by indicating the continuity of the same laws.
-His disciples allege that their intellect is invigorated by the study of his books.
+Instead of a religion which visited him diplomatically three or four times, when he was born, when he married, when he fell sick and when he died, and, for the rest, never interfered with him, - here was a teaching which accompanied him all day, accompanied him even into sleep and dreams; into his thinking, and showed him through what a long ancestry his thoughts descend; into society, and showed by what affinities he was girt to his equals and his counterparts; into natural objects, and showed their origin and meaning, what are friendly, and what are hurtful; and opened the future world by indicating the continuity of the same laws.